AsheraCordova/Core/README.md

 -------------       	| -------------
-anchorRef 		| View ref for which the ViewOverlay needs to be attached. drawable		| Drawable which needs to be used as ViewOverlay. drawableHeight 	 	| Drawable height e.g. 10dp, 50%w (50% of the anchor view ref width), 50%h (50% of the anchor view ref height) drawableWidth 	 	| Drawable width e.g. 10dp, 50%w (50% of the anchor view ref width), 50%h (50% of the anchor view ref height) boundsType 		| Can be one of these: center, top_left, top_right, bottom_right, bottom_left offsetHorizontal 	| Horizontal Offset from the bounds calculated using the bounds type. e.g. 10dp offsetVertical		| Vertical Offset from the bounds calculated using the bounds type. e.g. 10dp
+anchorRef 		| View ref for which the ViewOverlay needs to be attached. drawable		| Drawable which needs to be used as ViewOverlay. drawableHeight 	 	| Drawable height e.g. 10dp, 50%w (50% of the anchor view ref width), 50%h (50% of the anchor view ref height).
+If the attribute is not defined, intrinsic width of the drawable is used. drawableWidth 	 	| Drawable width e.g. 10dp, 50%w (50% of the anchor view ref width), 50%h (50% of the anchor view ref height).
+If the attribute is not defined, intrinsic width of the drawable is used. boundsType 		| Can be one of these: center, top_left, top_right, bottom_right, bottom_left offsetHorizontal 	| Horizontal Offset from the bounds calculated using the bounds type. e.g. 10dp offsetVertical		| Vertical Offset from the bounds calculated using the bounds type. e.g. 10dp